 - Durham University Botanic Gardens; and

-4.83 The Emerald Network sites are shown on Map 7.
-Some of these sites have designations (see Table E1 in Appendix E).
+4.100 The Emerald Network sites are shown on Proposals Map 3.
 The Emerald Network also links to a number of sites of wildlife interest that lie immediately adjacent to Our Neighbourhood.
 These comprise: part of Baxter Wood, part of Farewellhall Wood, Old Durham Gardens, part of Pelaw Wood, Frankland Wood and Kepier Wood.
-The sites are connected by public footpaths.
+The sites are connected by public rights of way or pavements.
 Durham County Council provides a ‘Definitive Public Rights of Way’ map online.
-Other Local Wildlife sites in Our Neighbourhood have not been included in the Emerald Network as they are not accessible by public footpaths.
-Policy Implementation Project 1 in Chapter 5 indicates how this policy could be taken forward.
+Other Local Wildlife sites in Our Neighbourhood have not been included in the Emerald Network as they are not accessible by public rights of way, e.g. Moorhouse Wood and Borehole Wood.

-4.84 The idea for an Emerald Network developed from discussion between the Forum and the Friends of Flass Vale (comprising a membership of 250 people).
-It builds on policy R13 ‘River Wear Walkway’ from the City of Durham City Local Plan saved policies and incorporates policies E5, E26 and T21(City of Durham Council, 2004; Durham County Council, 2015a).
+4.101 The idea for an Emerald Network developed from discussion between the Forum and the Friends of Flass Vale (comprising a membership of 250 people).
+It builds on policy R13 ‘River Wear Walkway’ from the City of Durham Local Plan saved policies and incorporates policies E5, E26 and T21.
 Policy R13 was developed by the Council into the idea of a Necklace Park but this idea was never implemented.

 - improving the image of the City by proving an extra tourist attraction